seasonal pet safety Finchley

 • earlier or later outings

-For rabbits and small pets, heat can be even more serious.
+For rabbits and small pets, hot weather can become serious very quickly.

 • what needs to be left ready